sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Basic_Concepts/Content_Assist/Displaying_Content_Assist.md

 ## Setting content assist preferences

-Content assist has a number of options which may be adjusted.
+Content assist has several options which may be adjusted.

 ![Content_Assist_Preferences](/Images/appc/download/attachments/30083298/Content_Assist_Preferences.png)

 ### Changing the user agents shown with content assist

 1. Open **Preferences > Studio > Content Assist**

-2. User agent preferences are set per project type.
+2. User-agent preferences are set per project type.

-3. Select a project type, i.e. "PHP" and choose the agents to show by default.
+3. Select a project type, for example, "PHP" and choose the agents to show by default.

 4. Press **OK**

 ### Filter the proposal list by supported items